-Add another aspect X
+Add another aspect

 Select an aspect

-Select Aspect Summary Progress Completed Architecture Model Auto-dispose children Allow the class to participate in parent-child relationships; implement the Laggregatable interface.
+Select Aspect Summary Progress Completed Architecture Model Auto-dispose children Allow the class to participate in parent-child relationships; implement the lAggregatable interface.
 Enable undo/redo Allow the class to record changes and to participate in undo/redo operations.
-Implement IEditableObject Implement the IEditableObject interface and allow changes in objects to be canceled when the parent UI transaction is canceled.
-Make aggregatable Enable the class to be a part of a parent-child relationship and implement the LAggregatable interface.
+Implement the EditableObject Allow the parent Ul transaction is canceled.
+Make aggregatable Enable the class to be a part of a parent-child relationship and implement the lAggregatable interface.

 < Previous Next > Cancel